MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/high-security-iaas-content.md

 NSGs create flow records for existing connections and allow or deny communication based on the flow record's connection state.
 The flow record allows an NSG to be stateful.
 For example, if you specify an outbound security rule to any address over port 443, it's not necessary to also specify an inbound security rule for the response.
 You only need to specify an inbound security rule if the communication is initiated externally.

-NSGs can be assigned to the virtual network interface card (NIC) of a virtual machine, to a subnet within a virtual network, or multiple NSGs can be used in tandem to additional security with one assigned to the NIC and another assigned to the subnet.
+NSGs can be assigned to the virtual network interface card (NIC) of a virtual machine, to a subnet within a virtual network, or multiple NSGs can be used in tandem for additional security with one assigned to the NIC and another assigned to the subnet.
 This will allow more restrictive traffic filtering where more traffic is permitted into the subnet, but certain virtual machines in that subnet should not accept that traffic, for example.

 **Application Security Groups**

 To filter traffic between application tiers within a virtual network, use [Application security groups (ASGs)](/azure/virtual-network/application-security-groups).
 ASGs let you configure network security as an extension of an application's structure, letting you group VMs and define network security policies based on the groups.
-You can reuse your security policy at scale without manually maintaining explicit IP addresses.
+This helps to reuse your security policy at scale without manually maintaining explicit IP addresses.

 ![Application security groups](images/asg.png)